jorgenquaade/GetAndClean-Project-Assignment/README.md

 Finally, the aggregate function is used to calculate the mean of the values for the rows with the same subject/activity combination.

-See the run_analysis.R script for full commands and explanations and the codebook.md for more descriptions of data and teh choices made when naming columns etc.
+See the run_analysis.R script for full commands and explanations and the codebook.md for more descriptions of data and the choices made when naming columns etc.